godotengine/godot-docs/getting_started/step_by_step/instancing.rst

 .. image:: img/instancing_import_and_edit_button.webp

-A window notifying you that the project was last opened in an older Godot version may appear, that's not an issue.
-Click :button:`Ok` to open the project.
+A window notifying you that the project was last opened in an older Godot version may appear.
+That's not an issue.
+Click :button:`OK` to open the project.

 The project contains two packed scenes: ``main.tscn``, containing walls against which the ball collides, and ``ball.tscn``.
 The Main scene should open